pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-04-at-anchor-again.md

 image: "IMG_8931.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 52.gpx"
-summary: "After a month on the ocean and in marinas, we finally can anchor again."
+summary: "After a month on the ocean and in marinas, the Vite & Rêves crew finally can anchor in a bay again."
 ---

 `From: Rubicon Marina, Lanzarote, Canary Islands`<br/>